 Harlequin Rasbora

 The Harlequin Rasbora is a long time favorite for many hobbyists.
-It has the signature black triangle shape that starts at the dorsal fin and continues to the caudal fin.
-These Rasboras are fairly hardy but they should only be added to tanks that have completed the aquarium nitrogen cycle.
-This is a schooling fish and will be happy with 6 or more of it's own kind.
-They make a great addition to heavily planted tanks and community tanks.The Harlequin Rasbora is sometimes confused with the Lambchop Rasbora (Trigonostigma espei) but the Lambchop Rasbora's black region starting at the mid-section (dorsal fin) is not quite as large at the beginning of the black region and is shaped more like a "lamb chop" instead of the black triangular shape of the Harlequin.
+The Harlequin Rasbora has the signature black triangle shape that starts at the dorsal fin and continues to the caudal fin.
+This fish is fairly hardy but they should only be added to tanks that have completed the aquarium nitrogen cycle.
+This rasbora is a schooling fish and will be happy with 6 or more of it's own kind.
+They make a great addition to heavily planted tanks and community tanks.

 It's always a good idea to keep any new fish in a quarantine tank for a few weeks for monitoring before introducing them into your main tank.
+Even though this fish is farm raised they still have to go through several holding tanks before they reach your retail store and they have been in contact with who knows what.
+This fish is quite poopular and are frequently available in pet stores.

 Common Names : Red Rasbora, Harlequin Fish

-Care Level : Easy to Moderate, but only add to a tank that has already been through the aquarium nitrogen cycle.
+Care Level : Easy to Moderate, but only add to a tank that has already been through the aquarium nitrogen cycle

 Size : 2 inches (5 cm)